 At its core, daifuku is also made from mochigome, but the process and final result is completely different to mochi.
 The mochigome is processed into flour we know as glutinous rice flour (either mochiko, or shiratamako).
 The flour is mixed with sugar and water, then steamed to make a soft and stretchy dough called “gyuhi” (求肥).

 Gyuhi remains soft and pliable even after cooling, unlike regular mochi which tends to firm up.
 This is what distinguishes daifuku from mochi, and why gyuhi is more suitable for making sweets.
-Somewhere, the word “mochi” has become lost in translation.
+Somewhere, the word “mochi” became lost in translation, and in Japan, daifuku and mochi are considered completely different things.

 Ichigo Daifuku Ingredients